 (b) otherwise — by the Board at the time it approves the activity under rule 15.

-[Rule 13D inserted in Gazette 20 Feb 2015 p.
+[Rule 13D inserted: Gazette 20 Feb 2015 p.
 684.]

 13E.
 Requirements for interactive and publication CPD points

 (1) The CPD points earned to satisfy the CPD condition for a CPD period must include at least 6 CPD points earned —